 Sometimes pain treatment can be accomplished through physical therapy.
-Physical therapy (PT) involves the treatment, healing, and prevention of injuries or disabilities.
+Physical therapy (PT), also known as physiotherapy, involves the treatment, healing, and prevention of injuries or disabilities.
 PT helps to relieve pain, promote healing, and restore function and movement.

 PT is practiced by a professionally trained physical therapist under the referral of a doctor.
 A physical therapist is a specialist skilled and educated specifically in proper rehabilitation.

-An important aspect to keep in mind about physical therapy is that each individual is different and may respond differently to therapy.
+An important aspect to keep in mind about physical therapy is that it is individualized to meet each person's individual needs.
+Each person may respond differently to therapy.
 People have different types of bodies, different patterns of movement, different alignments, and different habits.
-Physical therapists and their trained staff can monitor each individual and attempt to correct improper habits, alignments, and movement patterns.
+Physical therapists and their trained staff can monitor each individual and develop a program to correct improper habits, alignments, and movement patterns.